idleberg/vscode-svg-icons/README.md

 Snippets for a variety of icon fonts ([see details](https://github.com/idleberg/vscode-svg-icons#prefixes)).

-This package is also available for [Atom](https://github.com/idleberg/atom-svg-icons)
+This package is also available for [Atom](https://github.com/idleberg/atom-svg-icons) and [Sublime Text](https://github.com/idleberg/sublime-svg-icons)

 ## Installation